 Although we'll do the hard work, as the rental investor, you must:

-- Allow us to keep your property in good and safe condition;
+- Allow us to keep your rental property in good and safe condition;

 a good source for rental investors in Rappahannock County

 - Before you put a renter in your investment in Rappahannock County

 - Collections and evictions